cloudflare/cloudflare-docs/products/cloudflare-one/src/content/faq/teams-troubleshooting.md

 ## My tunnel fails to authenticate.

-To start using Argo Tunnel, a super administrator in the Cloudflare account must first log in through `cloudflared login`.
+To start using Cloudflare Tunnel, a super administrator in the Cloudflare account must first log in through `cloudflared login`.
 The client will launch a browser window and prompt the user to select a hostname in their Cloudflare account.
 Once selected, Cloudflare generates a certificate that consists of three components:

 * The public key of the origin certificate for that hostname
 * The private key of the origin certificate for that domain
-* A token that is unique to Argo Tunnel
+* A token that is unique to Cloudflare Tunnel

 Those three components are bundled into a single PEM file that is downloaded one time during that login flow.
 The host certificate is valid for the root domain and any subdomain one-level deep.
 Cloudflare uses that certificate file to authenticate `cloudflared` to create DNS records for your domain in Cloudflare.